ABOUT US

 Sara Grimes

-Dr. Sara M. Grimes is a Professor in the Faculty of Information and Director of the Kids Play Tech Lab (KMDI) at the University of Toronto in Canada, and Principal Investigator of the CAGD project.
-She is an expert in children’s game design and policy research and has published numerous books and articles in the field, including Digital Playgrounds: The Hidden Politics of Children’s Online Play Spaces, Virtual Worlds, and Connected Games (University of Toronto Press, 2021).
+Dr. Sara M. Grimes is the Wolfe Chair in Scientific and Technological Literacy, Full Professor in the Department of Art History and Communication Studies, and the founding Director of the Kids Play Tech Lab at McGill University in Canada.
+She is the Principal Investigator of the CAGD project.
+She is also an expert in children’s game design and policy research and has published numerous books and articles in the field, including Digital Playgrounds: The Hidden Politics of Children’s Online Play Spaces, Virtual Worlds, and Connected Games (University of Toronto Press, 2021).
 She is the main lead and contact for the CAGD project, and the person to talk to about age-appropriate design in Canada and the US, and regarding our focus groups and interviews with Canadian children and children’s game devs.
 Her favourite game is Dark Souls.

 Darshana Jayemanne

 Dr. Darshana Jayemanne is a Lecturer in the School of Design and Informatics, Division of Games and Arts, at Abertay University in Edinburgh, United Kingdom.
 He has conducted many studies involving children, teens, games and other media.
 He is the author of Performativity in Art, Literature and Videogames (Palgrave MacMillan 2017), and Co-Investigator of the AHRC/ESPRC-supported “Reality Remix” project on the Next Generation of Immersive Experiences.
-Darshana designed the CAGD methodology and will lead policy and industry analysis in the UK, as well as our cross-cultural comparison (Canada and UK).
+Darshana designed the CAGD methodology and will lead industry analysis in the UK, as well as our cross-cultural comparison.

 Seth Giddings

 Dr. Seth Giddings is an Associate Professor of Digital Culture and Design at the Winchester School of Art, University of Southampton in Southampton, United Kingdom.
-His research ranges from children’s media culture to game studies to AI and robotics and his exemplary background in digital games research has led to countless publications, including Gameworlds: Virtual Media and Children’s Everyday Play (Bloomsbury, 2016).
-Seth’s leadership and insight into children’s play and gaming is an invaluable asset to the CAGD project, and he will lead focus groups with children in the UK.
+His research ranges from children’s media culture to game studies to AI and robotics and his exemplary background in digital games research has led to countless publications, including Gameworlds: Virtual Media and Children’s Everyday Play (Bloomsbury, 2016) and Toy Theory: Technology and Imagination in Play (MIT Press, 2024).
+Seth’s leadership and insights into children’s play and gaming are invaluable assets to the theoretical framework used in this project.

 Bronwyn Swerdfager